aeonSolutions/AeonLabs-.NET-Platform/README.md

 ### Packages and Widgets
 - Load assemblies and prepare for rapid deployment (100%)
 - On demanad (live) load / unload of assemblies (90%)

+## Documentation
+Please refer to the [wiki](https://github.com/aeonSolutions/AeonLabs-.NET-Platform/wiki) to learn how to use this code.

 ## Release
 To view the current state of the art goto releases